Whitepaper - long-form content to support complex buyer decisions

 This is more than a content job.
 It's the creation of a decision support tool.

-The audience is often senior — CTOs, IT leaders — and the decision is high-stakes.
+The audience is senior — CTOs, IT leaders — and the decision is high-stakes.
 Changing an outsourcing partner means risk, cost, disruption, and internal scrutiny.
 No one makes that call lightly.

 MY APPROACH